Overview of tar spots

 Tar spot is a fungal disease that doesn't require a fancy microscope for diagnosis.
 As you might guess, the disease is characterized by raised, black spots on leaves.
 Tar spot occurs primarily on silver maple.

-Signs and symptoms of tar spots
+Signs of tar spots

 Disease cycle of tar spots